DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 # Genome-Assembly-Pipeline-Nextflow
-This repository contains a nextflow pipeline for denovo assembly of long nanopore reads.
+This repository contains a nextflow pipeline for denovo genome assembly of long ONT reads.

 # Introduction